Disability Benefits for Chronic or Congestive Heart Failure

 When Does Heart Failure Qualify for Disability Benefits?

-CHF can be caused by heart attack (myocardial infraction, in which heart tissue is damaged by lack of blood flow), coronary artery disease, cardiomyopathy, high blood pressure, or heart valve problems.
+CHF can be caused by heart attack (myocardial infraction, in which heart tissue is damaged by lack of blood flow), coronary artery disease, cardiomyopathy, high blood pressure, heart valve problems, or pulmonary hypertension (this often leads to right-sided heart failure, or "cor pulmonale").
 If any of these problems have led to heart failure, the Social Security Administration (SSA) will evaluate whether they qualify for disability under its listing for chronic heart failure.
-(One exception: if your CHF is the result of pulmonary hypertension (cor pulmonale) due to lung disease, the SSA will evaluate your impairment using the impairment listing for cor pulmonale, 3.09.)

 The SSA calls congestive heart failure "chronic heart failure" because it doesn’t require that you have fluid retention at the time of evaluation to get disability (although your medical records should show that at some point in time, you suffered fluid retention, such as lung congestion or leg swelling from CHF).